-There are over 300 rubber goods manufacturing units in Thailand Including four big tyre factories.
-These tyre factories produce a variety of tyres required both for domestic consumption and for the international market.
+The important latex products exported from Indonesia are examination gloves and surgical gloves.
+This country is importing both condoms and latex factories produce a variety of tyres required both for domestic consumption and for the international market.
 Thailand has shown remarkable growth in rubber manufacturing activities during the last two years.
-Annexure VI shows the consumption of rubber in different rubber products.